 During a Run: Replace your lost fluids by drinking water.

-After a Run: What you eat after a workout often depends upon your fitness goals.
+After a Run: Your post-workout meal often depends on your fitness goals.

 In both cases, you should replace your lost fluids by drinking enough water.